-Dr Francis Farrell and Professor Vini Lander (University of Roehampton) conducted research to examine how the term fundamental British values is understood (or not) by teachers, student teachers and teacher educators.
+Dr Francis Farrell and Professor Vini Lander (Leeds Beckett University) conducted research to examine how the term fundamental British values is understood (or not) by teachers, student teachers and teacher educators.
 To gain a wider perspective on the impact of British values the team supplemented their investigation of teacher’s views with participatory research, conducted in January 2016, on young people’s perceptions of Britishness, identity and their understanding of fundamental British values in education.

 The study arises from the BERA Symposium entitled “What are fundamental British Values?”
 The term ‘fundamental British values’ has moved seamlessly from inclusion within Home Office counter-terrorism strategies to the Teachers’ Standards (2012), into guidance for schools and the Ofsted inspection framework (2015).
 The inclusion of the term ‘ fundamental British values’ within national policies governing teacher education and the education of children and young people is based on an implicit assumption that schools and education can promote British values, prevent the radicalisation of youngsters and protect the nation against extremism.